OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 topic_id
 ---------------------

+  The unique identifier for the teams topic associated with the team.
+Topics are defined by course team members in **Advanced Settings** in Studio.
+The definition of a topic includes a name, description, and a unique topic ID.

 ---------------------
 date_created
 ---------------------

+  The date/time that this team was created.

 ---------------------
 description
 ---------------------

+  The description for the team.
+This is a mandatory value that must be provided when a team is created.

 ---------------------
 country
 ---------------------

-The optional primary country that team members identify with.
+  An optional field in a team's details.
+A team can specify a country that the team's members primarily identify with.

 ---------------------
 language
 ---------------------

-The optional primary language of the team.
-Most codes are ISO 639-1 codes, with the addition of codes for simplified and traditional Chinese.
+  An optional field in a team's details.
+A team can specify a language that the team's members primarily communicate using.
+Most language codes are ISO 639-1 codes, with the addition of codes for simplified and traditional Chinese.

 --------------------
 last_activity_at
 --------------------

+  The date/time that the most recent activity on the team was recorded.
+  Activity includes posts, comments, and responses in the team's discussions as well as changes to team membership, and changes to team details.

 --------------------
 users
 --------------------

+  ?

 --------------------
 team_size
 --------------------

+  The current count of the number of members in this team.

 .. _teams_courseteammembership: